How to Find Campsites

 Most everyone knows of Google’s street view and images to check out storefronts and the view from roads.
 But did you know this same feature can allow you to view tons of places away from roads?

-Users from all over the world upload 360-degree photos with GPS information to Google Maps.
+Users upload 360-degree photos with GPS information to Google Maps.
 Using these, Google allows you to see the view from the mountain tops, hiking trails, dispersed campsites, and just about anything you can imagine.

 Here’s how: On the desktop version of Google Maps, there is a yellow person icon at the bottom right corner of your screen.
-That is the toggle for street view AND these images.
+That is the toggle to turn this feature on.

 GPS Maps: CalTopo, Gaia GPS, AllTrails, and Motion-X GPS